shanonbeary/PaymentGateway/README.md

 - Using a [Asynchronous Request-Reply pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/async-request-reply) to manage asynchronous payment requests efficiently.
 This strategy becomes useful in scenarios where the acquiring bank may be temporarily unavailable or in cases where a payment needs to be retried.
 This pattern integrates smoothly with CQRS and Microservice patterns, offering a potential pathway for event sourcing implementation in the future.
 - Encrypting the card number, this will help with PCI complience and aligns with standards associated with storing card numbers in our database, thereby enhancing data security.
+- Build out the integration tests, .NET provided a really good framework for performant integration tests and having the bank simulator stub api we can do full integration tests.
+The benefit of these tests is that they serve as high-level fitness functions, validating the behavior and interactions of the system as a whole.
+Should the architecture evolve, these integration tests will ensure that any changes have limited and well-understood impacts on the system's overall functionality.